|Skyros car rental|

 |Molos & Magazia||Nifi beach|

 |The Greek Islands||Skyros HOME||Skyros Hotels||Skyros Sights||Skyros Beaches||Skyros Travel|

 Latest info: Skyros Island has a ferry boat 'Achilleas' which leaves Kimi Port daily and twice per day (summer season), which has a direct bus connection from Athens Bus Station.
-We also have a flight from Athens and Thessaloniki three times per week.
-Another new feature that you can add is that we offer mini bus/taxi transfers directly for Athens Airport or Athens Hotel to Kimi port and then Skyros Island twice per week and from Volos Airport (low cost airlines) once per week.
-This service is for guests of the Pegasus Estate.
-To inquire about this service - Send an e-mail.
+There is also a flight from Athens and Thessaloniki three times per week.